jrackham-mo/ANTS/docs/source/tutorial_application.rst

 cases though, it is often preferable to write multiple separate applications, connected via a workflow, to avoid writing monolithic, complex, and expensive to run individual applications.
-See :contrib:`contrib<>` and the associated rose-stem suite for examples of such implementations and breakdowns.
+See :contrib:`contrib<>` and the associated rose-stem workflow for examples of such implementations and breakdowns.

 As prerequisites for carrying out this tutorial we assume: